 From a regulatory and safety standpoint there is no leeway for standing when the seatbelt sign is on and the aircraft may move at any moment.
 Delays are frustrating for everyone onboard, but the rules do not change simply because the flight is late.
 A passenger in the aisle while an aircraft is in a movement area is a hazard to herself and others and crew are obligated to enforce compliance.

 This was during the shutdown, but United has dealt with a number of weather and staffing delays in recent weeks.
 Of course, long waits can amplify tensions in the cabin.
-Even so, getting angry does make the aircraft take off any quicker.
+Even so, getting angry does not make the aircraft take off any quicker.
 Yet we see here how quickly a situation escalated from discomfort to confrontation and how a single outburst interrupted the travel plans of an entire aircraft full of people.

 CONCLUSION